-- Changing a software system: altering its internal structure without changing its external behavior
+- Refactoring is: changing a software system: altering its internal structure without changing its external behavior

 - To improve readability.

 - To improve structure.

 - Reduce complexity.

 - Bottom line: easier to modify in the future

 - No added functionality

 - Preventative maintenance: reduces future maintenance costs